download

 fotor_2023-6-1_12_48_42.jpeg

-At the end of the race, Jarno Trulli was forcibly pulled from the cockpit.
+At the end of the race, Jarno Trulli was pulled out from the cockpit.
 Exhausted by the fever that had been tormenting him since Friday, tormented by the 34 °C temperature in Hockenheim, and committed to the bitter end by first Michael Schumacher and then David Coulthard, the Italian driver finished in third place, but at the finish line he arrived by a miracle.
 He had only enjoyed the party from the podium once before.
-It was Sunday, 26 September 1999: second with Prost in the European Grand Prix at the Nurburgring, so in Germany even then.
+It was Sunday, September 26, 1999: second with Prost in the European Grand Prix at the Nurburgring, in Germany even then.
 Another combination: that was a difficult day for Ferrari, because at the pit stop the mechanics could not find Eddie Irvine's fourth tyre.
 To get him back on his feet, the Renault boys poured a small bottle of water into his overalls.
 He gets on the podium, then, completely dehydrated, ends up in the infirmary with a drip in his arm, then does not attend the press conference at the end of the race.

 Destroyed but happy: